One program. Two degrees.

 Earn two degrees from two renowned universities in just 27 months.

-The Center for Food and Agricultural Business offers you the option to earn two degrees online through its MS-MBA in Food and Agribusiness Management program or a single MS in Agricultural Economics.
-You may begin with the MS-MBA and change to the MS option in the spring of the second year, so you don't have to decide right away.
-You will follow a predetermined plan of study throughout the program.
+The Center for Food and Agricultural Business offers you the option to earn two degrees online through its MS-MBA in Food and Agribusiness Management program.
+Follow a predetermined plan of study throughout the program.
 Each option is offered through a partnership between Purdue University and Indiana University (IU).

 Online Course Material

 Since more than 85 percent of course content is delivered online, you can continue to participate in the program despite travel or work assignments.
 You have the flexibility to work at your own pace and in your own environment because the content is delivered asynchronous (you don't have to be anywhere at a specific time except for residency sessions).
 You also have access to download course material at any time.
 The material remains available through the duration of the program, so you can continually replay lectures, unlike in a traditional classroom.

 You will complete your degree program in a cohort, which means you stay with the same group of students you started with throughout your classes; ultimately, graduating together.
 This provides an extraordinary network of support.
 Plus, students in the program typically have at least 10 years of industry experience, and they will share those experiences with you.

 Your classmates are the current and future leaders of many food and agribusiness companies—including yourself!

 Courses are organized into 12-week modules.
 During each module, you’ll take two courses from either Purdue, IU or one from each school.
 You should expect to spend 20 hours per week on average (10 hours per course) on reading, homework, posting to the discussion forum, etc. You have a weeklong break between each module.
 You complete the requirements for your MS in agricultural economics from Purdue in the spring of your second year.
 Then, you will complete two more Kelley modules to earn your MBA from IU.